themojache/CustomWebApp/README.md

 CustomWebApp (either the sln or the csproj file).
 Run using ISS Express (Ctrl + F5, F5, or the Run button from withing Visual Studio).

 ## Features
 Three Controllers, two of which capture form information and would generally use it to make a database query.
 I utilize custom data types to allow it to be functional without a Database hit.
-Since speed is a priority above all else I have focused on that, hopefully this presents at least C# copentency (Difficult to present skills without a good use case).
+Since speed is a priority above all else I have focused on that, hopefully this presents at least C# competency (Difficult to present skills without a good use case).

-1. Search funtionality (Search Controller).
+1. Search functionality (Search Controller).
 2. General logic of a login system (SigninController and User Model).
 3. Simple redirects to pages (HomeController).